ADA 2026 Events

 Finding Inspiration At Every Turn

-Winter/Spring 2026 Events – Do note these dates in your calendar for next year.
+January - June 2026 Online Events – Do note these dates in your calendar for this year.
 All sessions are run online, free to all live, with zoom links posted on our socials and emailed to members.
 Access to catch up recordings is for members only.

 AD Soup - Monday 19 January 7.00pm – 8.00pm